-At noon on March 28, after just a few minutes of sleep, Ms. Chu Nguyet (living in Mandalay, Myanmar) suddenly woke up because she felt her house shaking abnormally.
+On the afternoon of March 28, after just a few minutes of sleep, Ms. Chu Nguyet (living in Mandalay, Myanmar) suddenly woke up because she felt her house shaking abnormally.

 Lying on the bed, she felt a strong shaking.
 The tables, chairs, cabinets, beds... all shook violently.
-In a moment of panic, she tried to rush down to the first floor, but the floor was tilted so she had to squat down, trying to keep her balance.
+In a moment of panic, she tried to rush down to the first floor, but the floor was tilted so she had to sit down, trying to keep her balance.

-Vietnamese in Myanmar recount the moment of intense shaking caused by the earthquake (Video: Tran Thanh Cong - Cam Tien).
+Vietnamese in Myanmar recount the moment of intense shaking caused by the earthquake ( Video : Tran Thanh Cong - Cam Tien).

 "At first, I thought the tremors would only last 1-2 seconds like the previous times.
 Who would have thought the earthquake would last 4-5 minutes.
-During that time, I just sat still, closed my eyes, and prayed that the ceiling would not collapse," Nguyet shared.
+During that time, I just sat still, closed my eyes and prayed that the ceiling would not collapse," Nguyet shared.

 Outside, neighbors were bustling about, telling each other about the haunting moment they had just experienced.
 Their faces were still filled with fear after witnessing the powerful earthquake.